 – set them the challenge of creating a dance to represent something they’ve learned in another lesson.

-– sing or play instruments (some children have done their music practice on the doorstep to entertain housebound neighbours).
+– sing or play instruments (some children have done their music practice on the doorstep to entertain housebound neighbours), or make instruments from household items (no, you won’t thank me for this!).

 – making posters with uplifting messages to put in your windows (or writing on windows with washable pens).

-– writing letters or draw pictures for older friends, relatives or neighbours who are housebound
+– writing letters or draw pictures for older friends, relatives or neighbours who are housebound, or creating comfort packages to send them.

-– responsible teens who aren’t infected could run errands in the neighbourhood (collecting and dropping off shopping, prescriptions etc).
+– if lockdown restrictions permit, responsible teens who aren’t infected could run errands in the neighbourhood (collecting and dropping off shopping, prescriptions etc).

 – they may want to write a diary or keep a video log of their days at home.
 We are in unprecedented times and they might want to make a record to show their children or grandchildren.